PaulofSiberia/calendar_webpage/README.md

 Environments used: Phoenix Code, PyCharm.

-Languages: HTML, CSS, Python.
+Languages: HTML, Python.

-Framework: Flask
+Framework: Flask (+Jinja)

 The web page being created is a training project aimed at practical learning of project management and web programming basics.